carrot03/simpleChat/README.md

 Errors occured after doing some edits at the end

-Tried to fix but didn't work
+Tried to fix them but didn't work